akanmayowa/vue-axios/README.md

 # vue3-axios

-Composition API & Vue component helpers for making API requests and rendering the results in vue 3 Still needs to be packaged properly as an npm package / library
+Composition API & Vue component helpers for making API requests and rendering the results in vue 3

 ## summary